taverianov/cloudlinux-documentation/docs/shared/cloudlinux_installation/README.md

 ## Switch license

-You can convert your existing CloudLinux OS installation to CloudLinux OS Legacy.
+You can convert your existing CloudLinux OS installation to CloudLinux OS Legacy (Shared).

 1. Obtain new key from [CLN](https://cln.cloudlinux.com)
 2. Run `rhnreg_ks --force --activationkey=<new_key>`